 - Section 1.
 The officers of the CMRSSCC shall be elected from and by the members of the planning group.
 Said officers shall consist of a Chairperson, Vice Chairperson and Secretary.
 The length of an officer's term shall be two years except that no person may serve in the same planning group office for more than eight or nine consecutive years.
 After a period of one year in which that person did not serve as an officer that person shall again be eligible to serve as an officer. - Section 2.
 Chairperson.
 The Chairperson shall be the principal officer of a recognized community planning group and shall preside over all planning group and community wide meetings organized by the planning group.
-Additional duties-include: setting the agenda, and being the point of contact for development applicants. - Section 3.
+Additional duties-include: setting the agenda, and being the point of contact for development applicants.

+Appeals of discretionary decisions to the City shall be made by the Chairperson or, if necessary because of direct economic interest or absence, by a designee identified to appeal that particular action on behalf of the planning group.

+- Section 3.
 Vice-Chairperson.
 In the absence of the Chairperson, the Vice Chairperson shall perform all the duties and responsibilities of the Chairperson. - Section 4.
 Secretary.
 The Secretary shall be responsible for the planning group's correspondence, attendance records, and minutes and actions [including identification of those planning group members that constitute a quorum, who vote on an action item, and who may abstain or recuse and the reasons], and shall assure that planning group members and members of the public have access to this information.
 The Secretary may take on these responsibilities or may identify individuals to assist in these duties. - Section 5.
 The Chairperson shall be a recognized community planning group's representative to the Community Planners Committee (CPC).
 However, by vote of the planning group, a planning group member other than the chair may be selected as the official representative to CPC with the same voting rights and privileges as the chair.
 Designation of a member other than the chair for either representative, as well as for the planning group's alternate to CPC shall be forwarded in writing to the staff representative to CPC prior to extension of voting rights and member attendance. - Section 6.
 The CMRSSCC officers and representatives to the CPC shall promptly disseminate to all elected planning group members pertinent information that is received by the planning group regarding its official business.